Supply Chain Management (SCMG)

 Outcomes

-Students will have developed an understanding of how to apply the concepts learned throughout the Supply Chain Management curriculum to a variety of full scale problemsSCMG 603E Performance Improvement in Business Processes (1.5 Credit Hours)
+Students will have developed an understanding of how to apply the concepts learned throughout the Supply Chain Management curriculum to a variety of full scale problemsSCMG 595 Risk Analysis for Business and Supply Chain Strategy (3 Credit Hours)

 Restricted to Executive MBA students.
 This course focuses on the process view of the organization and provides students with a formal approach to designing, monitoring and improving business processes.
 The course provides tools, methods and practical examples to help managers learn how to think from a process standpoint and how to ensure critical processes are controlled and function efficiently and effectively.